Summer of Love (Lonyo song)

-"Summer of Love" is the debut single of UK garage singer Lonyo.
-It was released on 26 June 2000 and features MC Onyx Stone.
+"Summer of Love" is a song by UK garage singer Lonyo.
+It was released as his debut single on 26 June 2000 and features MC Onyx Stone.
 The song samples the 1978 song "Cruel Desilusion" by Oscar D'León's group, La Critica.
 The single became a hit, reaching number eight in the United Kingdom, number 31 in the Netherlands and number 46 in Italy.
 In the United States, it peaked at number 39 on the Billboard Dance Club Songs chart in October 2000.